 Organizational Solutions at McKinsey & Company

-Libby Baker is an Expert on the OrgSolutions team at McKinsey & Company, working closely with clients on a variety of organizational issues, including organizational health, organization design and change management.
-She is passionate about helping companies realize the value of their human capital and achieve sustainable performance through organization health, as well as helping employees thrive and succed in their workplace.
-Before joining McKinsey, Libby worked for 6 years as an ERP implementation conslutant, assiting clients in their implementation of new PeopleSoft Financials systems.
-She graduated from Northwestern with a BA in Economics and Grench and has an MBA in International Business from Georgetown University.
+Libby Baker is an Expert on the OrgSolutions team at McKinsey & Company, working closely with clients on a variety of organizational issues, including organizational health, organization design, and change management.
+She is passionate about helping companies realize the value of their human capital and achieve sustainable performance through organization health, as well as helping employees thrive and succeed in their workplace.
+Before joining McKinsey, Libby worked for six years as an ERP implementation consultant, assisting clients in their implementation of new PeopleSoft Financials systems.
+She graduated from Northwestern with a bachelor of arts in economics and French and has an MBA in international business from Georgetown University.

 Associate Marketing Manager, TRANSEARCH International

 She has always given back to her community through various non-profits and coached AYSO soccer.
-Originally from California, she has made Chicago her home since graduating from Loyola with a Bachelor’s in Business and a concentration in Marketing.
-In her free time, she loves travelling, watching sports, and enjoys being outdoors either running or hiking.
+Originally from California, she has made Chicago her home since graduating from Loyola with a bachelor’s degree in business and a concentration in marketing.
+In her free time, she loves traveling, watching sports, and enjoys being outdoors either running or hiking.

 Steven B. Walker

 Steven has more than seven years of experience in financial management, with a focus in nonprofit organizations.
 He is currently the finance director for Instituto Del Progreso, a nonprofit whose mission is to prepare the next generation for a successful road ahead.